awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-latency-alias.md

 When you create latency alias records, you specify the following values\.

-**Note**
-Although creating latency alias records in a private hosted zone is allowed, it's not supported\.

 For more information, see [Choosing between alias and non\-alias records](resource-record-sets-choosing-alias-non-alias.md)\.

 **Topics**